What is the TCFD Knowledge Hub?

 The resources available on the Hub are collected through contributions from a network of practitioners and experts within this area.

-If you know of resources that are relevant for the Hub, you can submit them using this online form.
+If you know of resources that are relevant for the Hub, you can submit them using by emailing [email protected].
 Once submitted, the resource goes through a moderation process, to ensure each resource is relevant and accurate for publication.

 What types of resources are on the Hub?